-“Piss, someone really is trying to kill you!”
+“Someone really is trying to kill you!”
 I shrieked, panic welling up in my chest like a fist.
 I was curled in on myself, trying to make myself a smaller target.
 Or would it just be easier for a single bullet to rip through more of me?
 Now my brain was babbling nonsense, and I wasn’t sure if I was making my chances better, or worse.
 I was trained to hunt down bargains on flights, not avoid bullet fire.

 “Yes,” he replied, cool as a cucumber, though he did have to shout.
 Our faces were right next to each other, having fallen toward the same corner of my desk.

 Then the gunman outside stopped, and though I hated myself for it, I hoped the bodyguard had gotten him.
 I’d take the shooting maniac who wasn’t actively shooting at me, over the one who considered me nothing more than collateral damage.